 To her credit, Martina is calm and patient, and we get along fine in tentative French.
 The experience couldn’t be further from the Kitchen Nightmares-esque scenario I’d envisaged: all flaming pans and shrieking, flour fingered psychopaths.
 This is more like baking cakes with a doting relative.

 When the petits fours emerge, it’s immediately obvious which are mine and which are Martina’s.
-Namely because hers are pert, fluffy and golden – while mine are shrivelled and lopsided.
+Namely because hers are pert, fluffy, and golden – while mine are shriveled and lopsided.
 Martina laughs and says they’re “très bien”.
 I’m not sure the officials from the Michelin Guide would agree, but at least my pidgin French is starting to pick up.

 For the main course, I’m instructed by Christophe Martin himself.
 My first job is dissecting the rabbit carcass he thrusts at me with one word: “Roger” (even my French is robust enough to know this is a joke).
 The task isn’t as bad as it sounds: it’s more clinical, as I learn how to extract the most meat with tactical chopping and slicing, starting around the rabbit’s spine.